-Three examples that illustrate the fact that Anglo American has again refused to provide critical evidence and detail:
+Three examples that illustrate the fact that Anglo American has again refused to provide critical evidence and detail follow:

-• Capital costs: the report provides no breakdown of the capital costs.
-The report simplistically states that "The opportunity cost of land and capital equipment ... have been assumed to be the same as identified in the Economic Assessment of the Project" (page 3).
+Capital costs: the report provides no breakdown of the capital costs: "The opportunity cost of land and capital equipment ... have been assumed to be the same as identified in the Economic Assessment of the Project" (page 3).

-The Economic Assessment also provides no breakdown: "Capital costs of the Project are associated with a range of plant and infrastructure development.
+Unfortunately, the original Economic Assessment report (August 2012) also provides no breakdown: "Capital costs of the Project are associated with a range of plant and infrastructure development.
 These incremental capital costs over the life of the mine (including contingencies) are estimated at \$485M.
 These capital costs include an allowance for acquisition of land for the Edderton Road relocation, properties adversely affected by noise/dust/vibration and ecological offsets" (page 12).

-- Value of coal: the report does not specify either the quality of thermal coal being produced (critical to the determining the assumed value of coal) or the price path that is used in the economic assessment.
+- Value of coal: the report does not specify either the quality of thermal coal being produced (critical to the determining the assumed value of coal) or the price path (critical to the net present value calculation) that is used in the economic assessment.
 The report simply states that "The coal price in Australian Dollars (AUD) has been varied to reflect current projections of Anglo American for its product coal from the mine, ie approximately AUD \$115, reflecting a United States Dollar (USD) value of \$105/tonne and AUD/USD exchange rate of 0.91" (page 3). - Results: the amount of coal being extracted falls and yet inexplicably the present value return for NSW increases.